Bexhill and Battle

-Bexhill and Battle (/ˈbɛkshɪl/) is a constituency in East Sussex represented in the House of Commons of the UK Parliament since 2015 by Huw Merriman of the Conservative Party.
+Bexhill and Battle (/ˈbɛkshɪl/) is a constituency in East Sussex represented in the House of Commons of the UK Parliament since 2024 by Kieran Mullan of the Conservative Party.

 Constituency profile

-The constituency is predominantly rural, like Wealden to the west.
-The main towns are the shingle-beach resort of Bexhill-on-Sea and the historic town of Battle.
-Electoral Calculus describes the seat as "Strong Right" characterised by retired, socially conservative voters who strongly supported Brexit.
+The Bexhill and Battle constituency is located in East Sussex.
+It lies mostly within the Rother local government district and partly within the Wealden district.
+The constituency contains the coastal area between Bexhill-on-Sea and Pevensey Bay and extensive inland rural areas within the High Weald National Landscape.
+Bexhill-on-Sea is the largest settlement in the constituency with a population of around 44,000.
+Other settlements include the small town of Battle and the villages of Robertsbridge and Ticehurst.

+Bexhill-on-Sea is a seaside resort town and Battle is known for its association with the 1066 Battle of Hastings, which took place where the town now stands.
+Residents of the constituency are significantly older than the national average and are less wealthy than other parts of South East England.
+White people make up 96% of the population.
+At the most recent district council election in 2023, voters in Bexhill-on-Sea elected primarily Labour Party and independent councillors, whilst seats in the rural parts of the constituency were mostly won by Conservatives and Liberal Democrats.
+A majority of voters in Bexhill and Battle, estimated at 59%, supported leaving the European Union in the 2016 referendum.

-Notable representative
+Notable representatives

 The seat's first MP, Charles Wardle, served as a junior Home Office minister in the government of John Major; Wardle had the Conservative whip removed shortly before the 2001 general election.
 The seat was held by Gregory Barker from 2001 until 2015; Barker was a junior minister at the Department for Energy and Climate Change between the formation of the Conservative-Liberal Democrat coalition after the 2010 general election and the major government reshuffle of July 2014, when he resigned and announced his intention to retire from Parliament at the next general election.

 Political history

+The constituency was created in 1983 as the replacement for the Rye parliamentary constituency.
 At the 2015 general election, Huw Merriman was elected, and was re-elected in the 2017 general election.
 The closest it came to a non-Conservative victory was in 2001, when Barker, in the first of his three successful campaigns, was returned by a margin of 10,503 votes.

 In June 2016, an estimated 57.7% of local adults voting in the EU membership referendum chose to leave the European Union instead of to remain.
 This was matched in two January 2018 votes in Parliament by its MP.